 You've got a sore back, or a headache, or a cold, and you reach for a pain reliever.
 Be sure to take the right amount!
 If you accidentally take too much of anything that has acetaminophen -- for instance, a pill for your headache and something else for your cold, and both have acetaminophen in it -- it can harm your liver.
 Check the dose and how much is OK to take in one day.
 Stick to those limits, and you should be fine.

 Trans fats are a man-made fat in some packaged foods and baked goods.
 (You'll see them listed as "partially hydrogenated" ingredients).
 A diet high in trans fats makes you more likely to gain weight.
 That's not good for your liver.
 Check the ingredients list.
 Even if it says "0" grams of trans fat, it may still have a small amount, and that adds up.

-A doctor or nurse gets nicked by a needle they've used on a patient.
+A doctor or nurse gets nicked by a needle they’ve used on a patient.
 Or people injecting illegal drugs share a needle.
-The needle isn't the problem.
-It's what's on it.
+The needle isn’t the problem.
+It’s what’s on it.
 Hepatitis C can spread through blood.
-Even if it only happened once, or you're at high risk for other reasons (like if you have HIV or your mom had hepatitis C while pregnant with you), you should get tested.
-So should everyone born from 1945 through 1965.
+Everyone should be tested at least once in a lifetime after the age of 18 years except in settings where the prevalence of HCV infection (HCV RNA-positivity) is less than 0.1%

 Less Alcohol Than You May Think

 You probably already know that drinking too much is bad for your liver.
 But you might not realize that "too much" can happen without you being an alcoholic or addicted to alcohol.
 It's easy to drink more than you think.
 Many glasses can hold a lot more than one standard serving, which is 5 ounces of wine (that's a little more than half a cup), 12 ounces of regular beer, or 1.5 ounces of liquor.
 If you drink, be sure to keep it moderate -- that's one drink a day for women and up to 2 per day for men.